centrifugal/centrifugo/docs/content/faq.md

 Centrifugo can keep message history for a while and you can want to rely on it for your needs.
 Centrifugo is not designed as data storage - it uses message history mostly for recovering missed messages after short client internet connection disconnects.
 It's not designed to be used to sync client state after being offline for a long time - this logic should be on your app backend.

+### Does Centrifugo support webhooks?

+Not at moment.
+Centrifugo designed in a way where messages mostly from one direction: from server to client.
+If you need any callbacks you can call your application backend yourself from client side.
+There are several reasons why we can't simply add webhooks – some of them described in [this issue](https://github.com/centrifugal/centrifugo/issues/195).

+If you need to know that client disconnected and program your business logic around this fact then a reasonable approach is periodically call your backend from client side and update user status somewhere on backend (use Redis maybe).
+This is a pretty robust solution where you can't occasionally miss disconnect event.

 ### What is the difference between Centrifugo and Centrifuge

 [Centrifugo](https://github.com/centrifugal/centrifugo) is server built on top of [Centrifuge](https://github.com/centrifugal/centrifuge) library for Go language.